celediel/Morrowind-NPCs-Go-Home/readme.md

     gold and if a merchant with a cell, the worth of items in containers in that cell that the NPC sells is added, and the total of all calculated values
 - Public houses are classed based on the worth of NPCs in the cell
-- Moved NPCs persist on save/load
-  - works if the game is still running when the save is loaded
-  - if the game is launched fresh, and a save with moved/disabled NPCs is loaded, it's still broken
-    - ?
-WHY ?

 ## TODO ##